-In line with the Local Government Pension Scheme Regulations 2013, the fund's actuary undertakes a revaluation every three years for the purpose of setting employer contribution rates for the forthcoming triennial period.
-The last valuation took place as at 31 March 2016 setting rates for the period April 2017 to March 2020.
-The next triennial valuation will take place as at 31 March 2019.
+In line with the Local Government Pension Scheme Regulations 2013, the Fund's actuary undertakes a revaluation every three years for the purpose of setting employer contribution rates for the forthcoming triennial period.
+The last valuation took place as at 31 March 2019 setting rates for the period April 2020 to March 2023.
+The next triennial valuation will take place as at 31 March 2022.

-In line with the triennial valuation the fund updates it Funding Strategy Statement every three years.
+In line with the triennial valuation the Fund updates its Funding Strategy Statement every three years.
 The key elements of the funding strategy are: